economicalthanos/reddit/readme.md

 ## Backup

 The repository includes an automatic backup script (`backup.py`) that:
-- Commits all changes with descriptive messages
-- Updates file timestamps
+- Generates intelligent commit messages based on file changes
+- Analyzes code modifications for meaningful descriptions
+- Detects the type of changes (functions, classes, documentation, etc.)
 - Pushes to GitHub automatically

 To use it, simply run: